Google, ChatGPT, and Disruption Theory

 Does it really matter whether LLMs are disruptive to Google?
 In one sense, no. Who cares whether a theory from the nineties applies to Google or not?
 Nobody at Google or OpenAI is going to be dialling the Business Academia Ivory Tower Hotline.

 In another sense, whether Google are being disrupted *does* matter.
 The point of theories is to use them to make predictions.
 In this case: if Google is being disrupted, the theory would predict that they are going to struggle to respond.
-This is where I stand: my view is that the next decade is going to be extremely difficult for Google.
+This is where I stand: my view is that it is going to be extremely difficult for Google to build an LLM that competes with ChatGPT.

 This is the thing about the innovator’s dilemma: it’s a dilemma.
 Any solution will include sacrifice.
 Packy and others have made the point very well that in the long-term, integrating AI will improve their user experience.
 But I’d argue that’s not enough: Google’s urge to satisfy its advertisers could prove overpowering.